 Armand Guillaumin French, 1841-1927

-In 1891, the artist won 100,000 francs in the lottery, which ultimately enabled him to pursue his artistic research with more freedom and autonomy from collector interest.
+Guillaumin contributed to all but two of the Impressionist exhibitions, showing in 1874, 1877, 1880, 1881, 1882 and 1886.
+In 1891, the artist won 100,000 francs in the lottery, enabling him to pursue his artistic research with more freedom and autonomy from collector interest.

-The artist’s work is included in numerous collections around the world, such as Musée d'Orsay, Paris ; Tate Britain, London ; Metropolitan Museum, New York; Montréal Museum of Fine Arts ; Thyssen-Bornemisza Museum, Madrid.
+Armand Guillaumin’s work is included in numerous collections around the world, such as Musée d'Orsay, Paris ; Tate Britain, London ; Metropolitan Museum, New York; Montréal Museum of Fine Arts ; Thyssen-Bornemisza Museum, Madrid.

 Rhythm of lines and colours in French Avant-Garde28 Jun - 26 Jul 2019Stoppenbach & Delestre is pleased to present 'Rhythm of lines and colours in French Avant-Garde', an exhibition including works by Charles-François Daubigny, Eugène Boudin, Armand Guillaumin, Hippolyte Petitjean, Louis Valtat,...

 TEFAF Maastricht 201916 - 24 Mar 2019For TEFAF Maastricht 2019, Stoppenbach & Delestre is pleased to present a selection of 19th & 20th-century French artworks such as works by Louis Valtat, Henry Moret, Gustave Loiseau, Armand...